ABOUT THE STUDENTS’ UNION

 SALARY

-For this position, the hiring range is $47,000 to $53,000 and the offered salary will be negotiated based on a candidate’s relative experience.
+This is a full-time summer contract position from May to the end of August, with a wage of $17/hour.
 As a not-for-profit organization, it is extremely unlikely that we will be able to offer a successful candidate a salary outside of this range.

 KEY RESPONSIBILITIES